La Sportiva Wildcat

 Other Versions of the La Sportiva Wildcat

 I tested the non-waterproof Wildcat for this review, and La Sportiva also makes shoe in a Gore-Tex model.
-The Wildcat 2.0 GTX ($155) features the same basic construction and outsole as the standard Wildcat but adds in a waterproof membrane for improved wet-weather protection at a slight weight penalty (28.3 ounces).
+The Wildcat 2.0 GTX ($155) features the same basic construction and outsole as the standard Wildcat but adds in a waterproof membrane for improved wet-weather protection at a weight penalty (1 lb.
+12.3 oz.).
 If you plan to use the Wildcat for hiking, particularly in rainy climates, it might be worth the bump in weight and cost to upgrade to the GTX model.
 La Sportiva also sells both the mesh and GTX Wildcat in women’s versions, which clock in a few ounces lighter and are offered in different colorways.
 Otherwise, the women’s Wildcats are identical in both design and price to the men’s.

 What We Like